rohitsingh119cs/ImageFromURL/README.md

 # Working

-Put all the urls wiht newline seperator in urls.txt file and start the script with command like
+Put all the urls with newline seperator in urls.txt file and start the script with command like
 ***python downloadimage.py***
 And rest the script will do work for you :)